Undergraduate applications and offers

 You cannot receive an offer until you have an assessable qualification.
 Therefore, the most important offer round for Year 12 students takes place after ATARs are released.

-It is anticipated that offers will be made to applicants with 2023 interstate qualifications on the same date.
+It is anticipated that offers will be made to applicants with 2024 interstate qualifications and IB qualifications on the same date.

-It is anticipated that offers will be made to applicants with 2023 IB qualifications in January Round 1 on 11 January 2024 and to applicants with 2023 NCEA qualifications in January Round 2 on 24 January.
+It is anticipated that offers will be made to applicants with 2024 NCEA qualifications in January Round 2 on 23 January.

 Note: Not all institutions make offers in December Round 2: check institutions participating in each offer round.
 Also, some institutions will wait until January Round 1 or January Round 2 to make offers to a small number of courses (eg medical degrees).
 Check with the relevant institutions about your selected courses.